David Boettcher - Professional Engineer

 Ferromagnetic material in an unmagnetised condition material is attracted to a magnet because its magnetic domains align themselves with the field of the magnet and the material becomes temporarily magnetised, some of which magnetism may remain after the two pieces are separated.
 When the unmagnetised item becomes a temporary magnet, the two magnets are attracted to each other.
 Two unmagnetised pieces of ferromagnetic material will not be attracted to each other.
 When a ferromagnetic material is magnetised, its magnetic domains are permanently reorientated so that their individual magnetic fields are aligned producing a net magnetic field.
 The strength of the field depends on the proportion of the magnetic domains that become permanently aligned, the more there are, the stronger the resulting field.

-The phrase "soft iron" sounds self contradictory.
+The phrase "soft iron" sounds like some sort of ferromagnetic putty, or self contradictory; how can iron be soft?
+It would be if it meant "soft" in the usual sense.
 It actually refers to the magnetic property of the iron and not its physical hardness, which remains, well, as hard as iron.
 Soft magnetic material has low coercivity and high permeability; it is easily magnetised, and also easily demagnetized.

 These properties are useful in electromagnets.
 An electromagnet is made by wrapping coils of wire around a soft iron core.
 When a current is passed through the wire a magnetic field is produced.
 The iron core becomes magnetised, which increases the strength of the field considerably.
 The magnet should hold the load firmly while the current is applied, and release it as soon as the current is stopped.
 By using a soft iron core, when the current is turned off the magnetic field in the core also almost completely disappears.